MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

 ![Error message: Unable to connect ](media/pbi_error2.PNG "Error message: Unable to connect ")

 When you see this error message (*OLE DB or ODBC error: DataSource.Error Microsoft SQL: Return records size cannot exceed 83886080.*), you have reached the 80 MB maximum size limit for query results with the TDS endpoint.
-Consider using the Power BI Template that uses **Import** connectivity instead.
+Consider using the **Legacy_CoEDashboard_yyyyMMdd.pbit** Power BI Template instead or modifying the query to return less data.

 ### (Optional) Configure embedded apps in the CoE dashboard